markusmoenig/Eldiron/docs/docs/localization.md

 This keeps actions and spells on the same key-based path as combat and progression messages, while still giving each project a clean override layer.
+The bundled English ruleset locale also includes text command feedback for inventory, containers, gathering, recipes, and action failures.

 ## Text Widgets